 Understand what is unique about your workforce

 The contingent workforce has long been around in particular industries that are prone to big investment and are project-based.
 Those that gravitate to this kind of shorter-term, outcome specific work have unique qualities and motivations.
 They are attracted to challenges and career advancement and are motivated by the opportunity to work for themselves to secure a better financial future.
-When it comes to managing their administration and payroll, contractors value an experience that is ‘hassle-free’ ahead of things like rates and extra services.
+When it comes to managing their administration and payroll, contractors value an experience that is ‘hassle-free’ ahead of things like fees and extra services.
 [Contractor Insights Survey 18/19.]

 You should also regularly review the demographics of your database and track the data year on year to catch any trends within your workforce.
 If this information is not already provided, consider running surveys and offer something in return for their participation.
 Not only will you understand each profile in your database better but you’ll be able to plan for programs in the future with more confidence.